csr632/test-vite/README.md

 > This workflow also use yarn workspace and Typescript.

 This is a valilla setup to show how to make vite wrok with monorepo.
-For a more smooth workflow for bigger project.
-Checkout [this demo project](https://github.com/csr632/test-vite/tree/lib-monorepo), which use [vite-plugin-react-pages](https://github.com/vitejs/vite-plugin-react-pages) to:
+For a more smooth workflow for bigger project(more demos), checkout [this demo project](https://github.com/csr632/test-vite/tree/lib-monorepo), which use [vite-plugin-react-pages](https://github.com/vitejs/vite-plugin-react-pages) to:

-- Put demos close to their related components source code.
+- Put demos closed to their related components source code.
 - Use filesystem-based routing, so that you don't need to warry about routing setup of the demos.

 # How to use